nf-osi/nf-hackathon-2019/README.md

 5. In the Files pane, click on "Work" and then "0-setup.ipynb" to get started, and to learn how to make your Synapse credentials available to the Python `synapseclient`.

 *IMPORTANT NOTE* To save any results created during your Docker session, you'll need to mount a local directory to the Docker container when you run it.
 This will copy anything saved to the working directory to your local machine.
 Before step 4, do `mkdir output` to create an output directory locally.
 Then run the command in step 4 with a `-v` flag e.g. `docker run -p 8888:8888 -v $PWD/output:/home/jovyan/work/output nfosi/nf-hackathon-2019-py
-` Alternatively, or in addition, you can save all of your results to Synapse using `synapser`.
+` Alternatively, or in addition, you can save all of your results to Synapse using `synapseclient`.

 ### Google Cloud